valtimo-platform/valtimo-documentation/valtimo-implementation/modules/plugin.md

 ...
 ```

-Next, add the plugin module to the `imports` array of your app module, and add the specification to the array provided
+Next, add the plugin module to the `imports` array of the app module, and add the specification to the array provided
-by `PLUGINS_TOKEN` under the `providers` array in your app module.
+by `PLUGINS_TOKEN` under the `providers` array in the app module.

 For example: